 All examples assume standard British English pronunciation - sometimes known as “Queen’s English”, “King’s English”, “Received Pronunciation” and “BBC English”.
 Strangely, now that regional accents have become fashionable, BBC English is one of the few accents you are unlikely to hear from a modern BBC presenter.
 Americans, and other ‘colonials’, may find some examples confusing - if unsure, please listen to the mp3 for that sound.
 Each file is approximately 30kB - about the same as a small image.

 Note that because consonant sounds are by definition whispered, it is extremely difficult to say those sounds clearly and loudly on their own.
-Thus, I have added a schwa sound [mp3 link] on the end of each consonant sound: I say [də] [2], not [d].
+Thus, I have added an ‘-er’ or schwa sound [mp3 link] on the end of each consonant sound: I say [də] [2], not [d].
 Obviously when saying a word yourself, you do not add that schwa sound after every consonant!
 [3]

-Therefore, while your pronunciation of the example words may well differ from mine - as demonstrated on the mp3s - your pronunciation of the phonetic symbols themselves should not differ significantly from mine!
+Therefore, while your pronunciation of the example words may well differ from ours - as demonstrated on the mp3s - your pronunciation of the phonetic symbols themselves should not differ significantly from ours!

 Once you can recognise the phonetic symbols, you should be able to look up and read the pronunciation of any word in any dictionary [you need to learn some extra sounds/symbols, not shown here, for many foreign languages].
 [4]